dergigi/dergigi.github.io/bitcoin/resources.md

 - [Bitcoin Doesn't Waste Electricity][no-waste] by Beautyon
 - [Nothing is Cheaper than Proof of Work][pow-cheapest] by Paul Sztorc

+Shameless plug: I wrote about how I changed my view on proof of work in [Bitcoin's Energy Consumption: A shift in perspective][energy-consumption].

+[energy-consumption]: {% post_url /bitcoin/2018-06-10-bitcoin-s-energy-consumption %}

 #### Bitcoin's Identity

+What is Bitcoin?
+This question is surprisingly difficult to answer.
+It is a network (Bitcoin), money (bitcoin), software (various implementations), an idea (the white paper), an immutable record of ownership (Bitcoin's ledger, aka the "block chain"), a movement, a monetary revolution, and more.

 - [Bitcoin’s Existential Crisis][be-a-bitcoin] (original title: What is it like to be a Bitcoin?) by Nic Carter
 - [The Many Faces of Bitcoin][many-faces] by Murad Mahmudov and Adam Taché